The Kölner Weihnachtsmarkt, Cathedral, Churches, and Top Museums

 - The Wallraf-Richartz-Museum is the oldest museum collection in Cologne and has a very important collection of classical paintings (Middle Ages to Impressionist).

-- Imhoff-Stollwerck Museum – also known as the Chocolate Museum – is hugely popular but free sampling opportunities are limited.
+- The Chocolate Museum (Imhoff-Stollwerck Museum) – is hugely popular but free sampling opportunities are limited.

 Flights and Trains to Cologne (Köln), Germany

-Cologne/Bonn Airport (CGN) claims to be the busiest low-cost airline hub on continental Europe so flights are cheap and plentiful.
+Cologne/Bonn Airport (CGN) claims to be the busiest low-cost airline hub in continental Europe so flights are cheap and plentiful.
 Cologne is also an important rail hub with fast trains to amongst others Frankfurt International Airport (an hour), Düsseldorf, Amsterdam, Brussels, and Paris.
-London can be reached by train (Eurostar to Brussels and then Thalys TGV or ICE to Köln) in five hours.
+London can be reached by train (Eurostar to Brussels and then Thalys TGV or ICE to Köln) in five hours – check timetables at Omio or German Railways.